AllenCellModeling/aicsimageio/README.md

 ## Benchmarks

-AICSImageIO is benchmarked useing [asv](https://asv.readthedocs.io/en/stable/).
+AICSImageIO is benchmarked using [asv](https://asv.readthedocs.io/en/stable/).
 You can find the benchmark results for every commit to `master` starting at the 4.0 release on our
 [benchmarks page](https://AllenCellModeling.github.io/aicsimageio/_benchmarks/index.html).